 3.4.
 The University will freely disclose all donations to the tax authorities, if appropriate.

 3.5.
-The Development and Alumni Relations Office will produce a factual and accurate annual report incorporating the total amount of philanthropic income and expenditure, and the percentage of income spent on raising funds.
+The External Affairs Unit will produce a factual and accurate annual report incorporating the total amount of philanthropic income and expenditure, and the percentage of income spent on raising funds.

 3.6.
 All financial affairs will be conducted in a responsible manner.

 4.1.
-Irrespective of any delegation, the ultimate responsibility ensuring donations are accepted or declined in accordance with this policy resides with the Chief Operating Officer.
+Irrespective of any delegation, the ultimate responsibility ensuring donations are accepted or declined in accordance with this policy resides with the Pro-Vice-Chancellor Infrastructure and Finance.

 4.2.
-The Director of Development will refer any donation seen as contentious or potentially problematic in terms of ethics or public relations to the Vice-Chancellor’s Executive Group.
+The Advancement and Civic Engagement Manager will refer any donation seen as contentious or potentially problematic in terms of ethics or public relations to the Senior Leadership Group.
 If a consensus cannot be reached, the donation will be referred to the Board of Governors.
 The University will only decline a donation if it is felt by the Governors or their delegated representatives that the donation: